Peergos/Peergos/README.md

 Usage
 -----
-First install and run IPFS
+First install and run the [IPFS daemon](https://ipfs.io/docs/install/)

 The run with the following to find out available options: java -jar PeergosServer.jar -help